canonical/netbox/charm/docs/explanation/charm-architecture.md

 - Redis integration
 - Django migrations
 - Ingress integration
-- COS (Prometheus metrics and Loki logs for gunicorn).
+- COS (Prometheus metrics and Loki logs for `gunicorn`).

-For the static assets, gunicorn is used with the help of the [WhiteNoiseMiddleware](https://whitenoise.readthedocs.io/en/stable/index.html).
+For the static assets, `gunicorn` is used with the help of the [WhiteNoiseMiddleware](https://whitenoise.readthedocs.io/en/stable/index.html).

 There is only one container for each unit of NetBox that runs the following services managed by Pebble:
-- django.
-Runs gunicorn.
+- `django`.
+Runs `gunicorn`.
-- cron.
-Cron service that runs management commands for housekeeping and syncdatasource.
+- `cron`. `Cron` service that runs management commands for `housekeeping` and `syncdatasource`.
-- statsd_exporter.
-To expose gunicorn metrics.
+- `statsd_exporter`.
+To expose `gunicorn` metrics.

-Besides the integrations provided directly by the paas-app-charmer toolchain, the following integrations are implemented in NetBox:
+Besides the integrations provided directly by the paas-app-charmer tool chain, the following integrations are implemented in NetBox:
 - SAML integration.
 - S3 integration.